saptak/envddext/docs/envoy_gateway_extension_prd.md

 Envoy Gateway is a powerful API Gateway built on Envoy Proxy and the Kubernetes Gateway API.
 However, getting started with Envoy Gateway requires knowledge of Kubernetes, Gateway API resources, and YAML configuration.
 This creates a high barrier to entry for new users who want to evaluate Envoy Gateway's capabilities.

-The Docker Desktop extension now provides comprehensive functionality including Envoy Gateway installation, resource creation and management, guided workflows, templates for common use cases, integrated testing tools with reliable kubectl proxy management, synthetic traffic generation with performance testing capabilities, comprehensive security policy management with enterprise-grade authentication and access control features, and advanced rate limiting with sophisticated testing tools.
+The Docker Desktop extension now provides comprehensive functionality including Envoy Gateway installation, resource creation and management, guided workflows, templates for common use cases, integrated testing tools with reliable kubectl proxy management, synthetic traffic generation with performance testing capabilities, comprehensive security policy management with JWT authentication, enterprise-grade authentication and access control features, and advanced rate limiting with sophisticated testing tools.

 ## Goals ✅ COMPLETED